cosmopax/chess_app_jules/README.md

 * **Ubuntu/Linux:** `setup_chess_ubuntu.sh`
 * **macOS:** `setup_chess_macos.sh`

 Both scripts clone this repository, create a Python virtual environment and automatically download the newest Stockfish engine before generating a `run_chess.sh` launcher.
-Edit the `APP_REPO_URL` variable inside the script to point to your fork or mirror, make the script executable and run it:
+If you want to use your own fork, either pass the repository URL when running `install_chess_app.sh` or edit the `DEFAULT_REPO_URL` variable inside that script.
+Then make the setup script executable and run it:

 ```bash
 chmod +x setup_chess_ubuntu.sh